What’s Included In A Pre-Purchase Exam?

 - Blood tests are often taken and normally will include CBC, Chemistry, Coggins test, and a drug screen.
 Depending on the age or type of horse other tests may be performed.

 - “Finally, there are some auxiliary tests, which may include radiographs, ultrasound exams, and endoscopy of the upper airways.
+Those tests can really check that the horse is in top condition.
+Ultrasounds have become a lot more popular lately for new horse owners as they allow the vet to check for any musculoskeletal conditions, as well as allowing them to check for any signs of pregnancy.
+As some people have been known to purchase pregnant horses unknowingly, it’s important that vets make use of portable ultrasounds from companies like Butterfly Network to reassure owners that the horse isn’t pregnant.
+These ultrasounds can normally check a few health problems, making them a valuable tool for a vet.
 These days, if there are certain issues, we will also include further diagnostic tests such as MRIs, CT scans, or bone scans.
 That depends on what is found in other parts of the exam.
 If there is something suspicious on a radiograph, the buyer might want to do more advanced imaging.
 Or sometimes, depending on the value of the horse, they might want to do that anyway.”

 It is not the intention of a pre-purchase exam to recommend the horse for purchase or for sale